monopole/snt/startCluster/GKE.md

-# ...or start a GKE cluster
+# ...or Start a GKE Cluster

 > _Do the prep work to run this tutorial on Google's cloud,
 > allowing one to adapt the work